10 Easy Steps To Create Your Own Coaching Tool, Exercise or Seminar Handout!

 • Add white space between responses and keep the worksheet uncluttered.
 This will look more professional.

-• Even a Business, Executive or Career-focused seminar can have graphics and colour - but make sure the images you choose are appropriate to your audience.
-The image example at the top of the page would be better for business world use - and the example here has extra colour and fun for a more personal coaching workshop.
+• Even a Business, Executive or Career-focused seminar can have graphics and colour, but make sure the images you choose are appropriate to your audience.

 If you liked this article about creating your own exercise/handout you may also like: